HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 {{ figure_markup(
   image="http2-cdn-http2-usage.png",
-  caption="Comparsion of HTTP/2 and gQUIC usage for websites using a CDN.", description="A line chart comparing the fraction of reqests served using HTTP/2 or gQUIC for web sites that use a CDN compared to sites that do not.
+  caption="Comparsion of HTTP/2 and gQUIC usage for websites using a CDN.", description="A line chart comparing the fraction of reqests served using HTTP/2 or gQUIC for websites that use a CDN compared to sites that do not.
 The x-axis show the percentiles of web page ordered by percentage of requests.
-23% of web sites that do not use a CDN have no HTTP/2 or gQUIC usage.
-In comparision the 60% of web sites using a CDN have all HTTP/2 or gQUIC usage.
-93% of web sites that use a CDN and 47% of non-CDN sites have 50% or more HTTP/2 or gQUIC usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1779365083&format=interactive", sheets_gid="1457263817", sql_file="cdn_summary.sql"
+23% of websites that do not use a CDN have no HTTP/2 or gQUIC usage.
+In comparision the 60% of websites using a CDN have all HTTP/2 or gQUIC usage.
+93% of websites that use a CDN and 47% of non-CDN sites have 50% or more HTTP/2 or gQUIC usage.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSOkWXtrbMfTLdhlKbBGDjRU3zKbnCQi3iPhfuKaFs5mj4smEzInDCYEnk63gBdgsJ3GFk2gf4FOKCU/pubchart?oid=1779365083&format=interactive", sheets_gid="1457263817", sql_file="cdn_summary.sql"
 )
 }}

-Figure 22.13 shows the difference in HTTP/2 and gQUIC adoption when a web site is using a CDN.
+Figure 22.13 shows the difference in HTTP/2 and gQUIC adoption when a website is using a CDN.
 70% of pages use HTTP/2 for all 3rd party requests when a CDN is used.
 Without a CDN, only 25% of pages use HTTP/2 for all third party requests.

 Figure 22.14 shows the breakdown of HTTP/2 responses for 3rd party CDNs for mobile requests.